-Students can also get access to Regions Bank credit cards by becoming an authorized user.
+If they don't meet the necessary credit requirements, students can also get access to Regions Bank credit cards by becoming an authorized user.
 When you're an authorized user on someone else's Regions Bank card, you'll be able to take advantage of all the card has to offer while you establish your credit.
 You share a credit line with the main cardholder, and they are the one responsible for paying.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.